180D-FW-2020/Team3/README.md

-# Team 3
+# WALL-U: Small Robot, Big Dreams

 ## Objective
-The objective of the WALL-U project is to facilitate secure, non-contact payload delivery between two people with a remote controlled robot and an immersive user experience.
+The objective of the WALL-U project is to build an immersive robot-control experience with multiple modes of operation.
+Currently, WALL-U supports payload delivery and multiplayer target shooting with a custom built Nerf Cannon.

 ## Software Organization
 ```